dave45678/Lesson15/JavaEE/Lesson01.md

 # Lesson 1 - Hello World with Servlet and no variable
 ## Learning Objectives
 * Create dynamic web application
-* Create Servlet
+* Add a Servlet to the dynamic web application
-* Create JSP (Java Server Page)
+* Add an HTML (Hypertext Markup Language) page to display text
+* Enter text on the HTML page for the user to see

 ## The Walkthrough

 1. Create a Java Dynamic Web Application
 	* Name it Lesson01
-	* Hit next until you finish the wizard, and then wait until it's done.
+	* Hit next until you finish the wizard, and then wait until it's done

 2. Create a Servlet
 	* Right click on the src folder under JavaResources